andydixon/DaFT/README.md

 ## Troubleshooting

-- **HTTP 500 Errors**: Where Federaliser can, it will give a JSON object with detailed information, otherwise, check the error.log for more information.
+- **HTTP 500 Errors**: Where DaFT can, it will give a JSON object with detailed information, otherwise, check the error.log for more information.
 - Verify that your `config.ini` settings (connection details, credentials, query syntax) are correct.
 - Ensure external data sources are accessible and returning valid data.
 - Use the admin interface to debug and validate configurations.